 ECSC does not require or hold you accountable for the entire season upon registration (though you are welcome to pay in full if you wish).
 We bill on a month-to-month basis and require a 30-day notice if you want to pause your membership (…while swimming high school for example, if you don’t wish to swim mornings).

-Here, you will set up your account with your personal information and set up whatever payment schedule works best for you.
+Upon registering, you will set up your account with your personal information and set up whatever payment schedule works best for you.
 You or your swimmer(s) will also use this account to sign up for swim meets.
 Meet fees will be generated based on what you want to swim, and will be automatically billed to your account.
-This system also links directly with the USA Swimming data base so all your best times are readily available. (if you don’t have times in the database, you will soon enough!)
+This system also links directly with the USA Swimming data base so all your best times are readily available.
+(If you don’t have times in the database, you will soon enough!)

 All of your account information is available to you at any time in your swimmer’s account.